postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 ### Aspect members

 Aspect members are compile-time and can be accessed from templates.
-For instance, an aspect custom attribute can define a property that can be set when when the custom attribute is applied to a target declaration and it can be accessed from the aspect's compile-time code.
+For instance, an aspect custom attribute can define a property that can be set when when the custom attribute is applied to a target declaration and then read from the aspect compile-time code.

 There are a few exceptions to this rule: